you3o3/ENGG1340-COMP2113-Group181/README.md

 1. Download all files into your computer
 2. Open your computer's terminal, and go to the directory where the files are stored
-3. Type "make main_UnixLike" and "./main_UnixLike" to run the program
+3. Enter "make main_UnixLike"
+4. Enter "./main_UnixLike" to run the program

 ## List of non-standard C/C++ libraries